On average a car hire in New Zealand costs £52 per day.

 Compact (Class Compact SUV or similar) is the most frequently booked car hire type in New Zealand.

 In the past 72 hours, the cheapest car hires were found at Hertz (£14/day), Budget (£17/day) and Autounion Car Rental (£17/day).

 Based on ratings and reviews from real users on KAYAK, the best car hire companies in New Zealand are Budget (8.5, 52 reviews), and Hertz (8.4, 86 reviews).

 Take a look at our extensive car hire location map to find the best car hire deals near you.

-On average hiring a car in New Zealand costs £138 per week (£20 per day).
+On average a car hire in New Zealand costs £255 per week (£36 per day).

 In New Zealand, you’ll drive on the left side of the road.
 Roundabouts go clockwise, and there is an abundance of sheep in the countryside to watch out for.
 Other than that, driving in New Zealand is much like driving anywhere in Europe or in the United States.
 Also, there are many winding roads in New Zealand, so be sure to give yourself enough travel time if you’re in a rush.

 To legally rent a car in New Zealand, you must be over the age of 21.
 However, if you’re under the age of 25, many rental car companies will add a surcharge to your reservation.
 New drivers should also take note that you must have had your license for at least one year when renting in New Zealand.
 You can rent a car in this country with a valid driver’s license, so there’s no need to get an international driving permit if you don’t already have one.